 THE CHOCOLATE WAR is a documentary by director and journalist Miki Mistrati shedding a light on child slavery in the cocoa and chocolate industry.

 Human rights lawyer Terry Collingsworth is working hard to bring justice to the chocolate industry and has dedicated his life to convict Nestlé and Cargill of systematically exploiting children in Ivory Coast cocoa production.

 THE CHOCOLATE WAR follows Collingsworth for five years in his lonely fight against the multi-billion-dollar chocolate industry and their army of lawyers.

 Why do we as an international community tolerate child slavery?
 Perhaps it is only us, the consumers, who can create the change that the industry should have taken care of long ago?

 HELP US END

 An international impact campaign for THE CHOCOLATE WAR is now launched, with the goal to create worldwide awareness on child slavery in the cocoa and chocolate industry, and engage consumers and decision makers to act and care for a sustainable supply chain.
 We arrange private and public screenings through impact partners, online campaigns, promotion and engagement through TV broadcast and streaming.
-Educational material for THE CHOCOLATE WAR is developed as a ‘food for thought’ dilemma game targeting 13-17-year-old students.
+Educational material for the THE CHOCOLATE WAR is developed as a ‘food for thought’ dilemma game targeting 13-17-year-old students.
 By presenting the students with different dilemmas that people in West African countries face, the educational material wants to give the students a deeper understanding of the poverty issues that are the foundation of child slavery.
 The educational material will also activate discussions about the chocolate industry as well as the consumer’s responsibility for a sustainable supply chain.